-Although it may be something you never think about, metal is a huge part of our lives whether you realise it or not.
-Especially with modernised designs including a more metallic look, it is known to be everywhere.
+Although it may be something you never think about, metals like steel and aluminium are a huge part of our lives whether you realise it or not.
+It is known to be everywhere, especially with modernised designs including a more metallic look.

 However, metal is formed in many different shapes and sizes.
 How is this possible?
-Is it controlled by machines or are there different techniques?
+Do machines control it or are there different techniques?
 The metal fabrication process is the cause of all this, but what tools and processes are used/taken?
 Read on to learn more!

 What is Metal Fabrication?